ArturCharylo/ToDo_python/README.md

 This project was built to practice structuring multi-layered Python applications (backend + desktop + CLI + web) and to demonstrate understanding of REST APIs, database migrations, and GUI design.

-> Note: The desktop-version-PySide6 branch was merged into main and removed to keep the repository clean.
+> Note: All the versions have their own tests if you wish to run them you can!

 ## Desktop Preview